rvalentini/msk-topic-handler/README.md

 ## Local Testing

-Inside the `test` directory you can find integration tests for all three CF-signals (CREATE, UPDATE, DELETE).
+Inside the `/test` directory you can find integration tests for all three CF-signals (CREATE, UPDATE and DELETE).
 In order to run the tests, you need to spin up a local Kafka-cluster (e.g. see https://github.com/wurstmeister/kafka-docker).
-In case you have too much free time you could also mock the Kafka topic interactions, any contibution is much appreciated :)
+In case you have too much free time, you could also mock the Kafka topic interactions entirely, any contributions are much appreciated :)

 The file `test_lambda_function.py` defines some JSON-objects representing the CF-singnal payloads inline.
 E.g:
 ~~~